metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 Finally, the Rams incorporating the hurry-up to their offense to keep Tampa's pass rush at bay.
 Solid adjustment.

+I'll tell you this - Tampa's screen game has been on point.
+Some of their best plays on offense have come courtesy of well-executed screens.
+It helps that the Rams aren't a team big on racking the box with defenders.

 ***

 ## Jets @ Broncos